mph-/lcapy/doc/schematics.rst

 Math-mode labels need to be enclosed in `$...$`.
-There is an experimental feature that is activated when the label starts with a single `$`.
+There is an experimental feature that is activated when the label starts with a single un-matched `$`.
 In this case, Lcapy tries to generate a nice LaTeX label.
 For example, words in sub- and superscripts are converted into a roman font using `mathrm`.
 This feature is also activated if the label is not enclosed in `$...$` but includes an `^` or `_`.